booked: refers to the sum of

 bookedtransactions: these are debit or credit transactions that are completed and have already been recorded.
 These are the lines on the account statement.

-consentURL will trigger Swan app to push a notification on the user's phone.
+consentURLwill trigger Swan's Strong Authentication to push a text message on the user's phone.
 Learn More.

 SepaCreditTransferOut: When a SEPA Credit Transfer debited the account.